stereokai/amok/man/amok.Runner.prototype.run.3.md

 ## DESCRIPTION

-Runs trough the middleware stack, calling the `callback` function when done.
+Runs through the middleware stack, calling the `callback` function when done.

 ## SEE ALSO